mP1/walkingkooka-spreadsheet-react/README.md

 serving the javascript engine.

+## Architecture
+This project aims to be as lightweight as possible implementing a true MVC design.
+Minimal if any business logic is performed in javascript within code belonging to this project.
+This point is important as the [walking-spreadsheet-server](https://github.com/mP1/walkingkooka-spreadsheet-server) can also be translated into javascript but its does not contain any presentation logic.
+This project only aims to build and display react components or widgets and react to events, which results in payloads to a messaging abstraction.
+The messaging abstraction may be a webworker or a java web server in both case the same project is executed [walkingkooka-spreadsheet-server](https://github.com/mP1/walkingkooka-spreadsheet-server) with different extras.
+Every service required to interact, update or view portions or other spreadsheet like functions are performed on the server via messages, each having its own separate rich type.

+New support projects will be created to extend the server experience for example a true RDBMs implementation of the various Store interface will be implemented and used in the java web server.
+It would not make sense to offer this in a browser, but perhaps a browser based [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) solution may be available for local storage.
+Constraints, limitations and features of browser vs a real JVM server mean different provides of key interfaces will be created and used appropriate.
+These have not be documented, projects will be created and are future efforts.

 ## History hash format

 Components within a hash that begin with dollar sign '$' represent a variable of some sort related to the context.
 Other